Accepted Student Day: Nursing Orientation

 Progression and Graduation

 Academic qualifications for program progression include a C+ in each nursing course, and a C in all other required courses.
 The State Education Department requires that minimum academic standards be achieved.
 The faculty believes the minimum standard is a C+ in nursing.

 A student who withdraws or receives a grade less than a "C+" in any required nursing course will not progress to the next semester, and will need to apply for permission to progress in the nursing program.
 A student who is unsuccessful in two nursing courses throughout the program, is not eligible for progression.
 A student will not be permitted to repeat a support course (LA&S) greater than one time.
-Permission for progression is not guaranteed and is based on selective readmission criteria (seat availability, term GPA, quality of petition).
+Permission for progression is not guaranteed and is based on selective readmission criteria (seat availability, minimum cumulative GPA of 3.0, strength of statement).
+Students may be permitted to apply for progression to the program a maximum of one time.

 Clinical Safe Practice and Conduct Policy

 There is a safe baseline of performance and professional behavior which students must demonstrate at all times.
 The client must receive a safe standard of care.
 Any factors that compromise safe patient care or unprofessional behavior may result in the student being removed from the practice setting, and may prevent the student from meeting course objectives.

 Official school uniforms are to be purchased from www.meridys.com.
 Required order from Meridy’s uniforms includes: 1 hunter green scrub top, hunter green slacks or white skirt, and 2 student name pins.
 Click here to for uniform ordering information.